 Scholastica allows authors to to upload and submit articles to multiple law journals.
 Users should first sign-up for an account before making submissions.

 Works can be suppressed from public view if the author so desires.

-Reminder: To post a work to SSRN or BePress, you must hold the copyright to that work, or have the approval of the copyright holder to do so.
+Reminder: To post a work to SSRN, you must hold the copyright to that work, or have the approval of the copyright holder to do so.

 The Library maintains a permanent collection of faculty writings in Archives and Special Collections as part of the School of Law archives.
 This collection includes scholarly publications in all print formats.
 Faculty members wishing to be included in the collection should submit copies of their publications to the department via their library liaison.